anupam9546/amazon_dentiment_analysis/README.md

 1. A convolutional neural net.
 2. A recurrent neural net These models should achieve results that are within a couple percent of state of the art at predicting the binary sentiment of the reviews.
 For the data set i will use the basic review dataset from kaggle.
 These models should achieve results that are within a couple percent of state of the art at predicting the binary sentiment of the reviews.

+The screenshot1 shows the datset and the other screenshot2 shows the accuracy